 Later, three-months shy of her 21st birthday, after studying architecture, she came to live in the US.
 She graduated from the Academy of Art University in San Francisco, California where she mastered design and visual communication with a laser-focus precision.
 Now, living in San Jose and working as a Creative Director in the heart of Silicon Valley, Natasha paints every free moment she gets from her day job.

 After decades of experimenting with innumerable medias, light, color, and the physical world, Natasha Kramskaya has developed a palette where her art is not about a singular set of techniques or medium, but about the nature of materials — their fluidity, their depth, their texture — and the very meaning of the materials themselves.
 She pulls media like most select a brush, and applies techniques like one would use a color.
 She works with nature, allowing the force of gravity, the refraction of light, or the swing of her arm, to help her tell her stories in a way no one else can — conveying the movement of nature, the depth of our spirit, and the fragility of life.

 Natasha’s art has been featured in Content Magazine and multiple online publications.
+She is the featured artist on Saatchi Art, the world's leading online gallery.
 Natasha has had multiple exhibitions around the San Francisco Bay Area and her art can be found in galleries and private collections across the entire USA, as well as overseas.